 Keeping Cats Away From Feeders

 I can’t practically do a lot about keeping cats completely out of the yard.
 So I try to at least keep them away from the feeders and birdbaths as much as possible.

 For feeders, one strategy is to place feeders either up on poles or hanging from trees out of the reach of cats.
 (Sometimes the cats just sit under the feeders looking longingly up.)
-Another strategy is a Yard Enforcer sprinkler that keeps both groundhogs and cats out of a garden in the middle of my back yard in the warmer months.
-And yet another is to try to place feeders and baths away from spots where cats might be able to hide in wait.
+A summer strategy is a Yard Enforcer sprinkler that keeps both groundhogs and cats out of a garden in the middle of my back yard.
+And yet another is to try to place feeders away from spots where cats can hide.

 And yes, even with all this, I still spend time every day chasing various cats away.
 I imagine the neighbors have probably decided that the nutty woman they hear loudly and repeatedly saying, “Go Home!
 Go Home!
 Keep Moving!
 Keep Moving!” every day ought to be locked up.
 Sigh.

-I am a participant in the Amazon Services LLC Associates Program, “an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.”
-If you use an affiliate link on my site to go to Amazon and make a purchase within 24 hours, it helps me out because I earn a small fee which helps offset blog related costs.
+I participate in the Amazon Services LLC Associates Program, “an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.”
+If you use an affiliate link on my site to go to Amazon and make a purchase within 24 hours, I earn a small fee which helps offset blog related costs.
 I only use these links for products I’ve used myself unless specifically noted otherwise.